-Should you or someone you know be facing charges for Centrelink fraud, it is advised to seek legal representation immediately, Contact Benjamin Leonardo – The Defenders to schedule a FREE and confidential consultation.
+Should you or someone you know be facing charges for Centrelink fraud, it is advised to seek legal representation immediately, Contact Benjamin Leonardo – The Defenders to schedule a confidential consultation.

 - Obtaining a Financial Advantage by Deception: Imprisonment for 10 years

 - Making a False Claim for Benefit (General Dishonesty): Imprisonment for 10 years

 Despite the maximum penalty of 10 years imprisonment, the Court has the ability to impose alternative penalties in appropriate situations.
 To determine whether an alternative punishment is sufficient, the Court will deliberate on a number of factors including personal circumstances, past criminal history, and the circumstances surrounding the offence.
 Alternative punishments that the Court may decide to implement include home detention where an individual is subject to electronic monitoring and strict supervision, fines, suspended sentences, community service orders or intensive correction orders.

 It is also important to be aware the penalties for Centrelink fraud are much more severe if the matter is finalised in the District Court as opposed to the Local Court.
 Individuals who are found guilty in the Local Court may be more likely to receive an alternative penalty as mentioned above, while those who are convicted in the District Court are more commonly punished by a full time custodial of some sort.

 For more information on Centrelink fraud and the penalties pertinent to a specific matter, please do not hesitate to contact our Sydney based fraud lawyers to schedule a consultation.

 To prove an offence and be found guilty of Centrelink fraud by charge of obtaining a financial advantage by deception the prosecution has to prove beyond a reasonable doubt that you have: